-If you have cystic acne, it’s important to talk to a licensed healthcare provider to find out more about what’s causing your breakouts and the treatments options that are available to get your acne under control.
+If you have cystic acne, it’s important to talk to a licensed healthcare provider to find out more about what’s causing your breakouts and the prescription and over-the-counter acne treatment options that are available to get your acne under control.

 Medications for Cystic Acne

 Most cases of cystic acne are treated with medication.
 Your healthcare provider may prescribe one or several medications to reduce sebum levels, strip away dead skin cells or prevent acne causing bacteria from growing on your skin.

 Tretinoin.
 Tretinoin is a topical retinoid that’s used to treat mild, moderate and severe acne.
 It works by encouraging your skin to shed dead skin cells that can cause acne breakouts.

 Tretinoin is one of several active ingredients in our Customized Rx Acne Cream, which has a tailored formula designed specifically for stubborn acne.

 Isotretinoin.
 Isotretinoin is an oral medication that’s used to treat moderate to severe cystic acne breakouts.
 It works by reducing sebum levels on your skin and stopping dead skin cells from building up inside your hair follicles.